upstage-org/upstage/docs/user_manual.rst

 Getting Started
 *******************************************************

+For most users, there is no need to install anything (unless you wish to set up your own server, in which case, see Installation Manuals).
+Simply navigate to https://app1.upstage.org.nz/V4.0/ui/ with a brower like Firefox by Mozilla or Chrome by Google.
+You will start out in the foyer, the landing page and public entry point.
 When you first navigate into the UpStage platform, you are presented with the :ref:`login screen<login>`.

 - At the top of the page, you will find the :ref:`header <header>`.